enseitankado/natural-backdoor/uvnc.md

 ## Step 5: Restart the service

-Run UltraVNC viewer and connect victim computer.
+Run UltraVNC viewer and connect to victim computer.
+You can control it with mouse/keyboard or download/upload files via UltraVNC's  file manager.

 ![UltraVNC Viewer](assets/uvnc_viewer.png "UltraVNC Viewer")